Claude Vivier: Sexuality and identity

-Vivier was openly gay, and many of his compositions — as well as poems written in his teenage years — reflect progressive and homosexual themes.
+Vivier was openly gay, and many of his compositions – as well as poems written in his teenage years – reflect progressive and homosexual themes.
 He would comment on, "all the extreme feminist thought, ultimately, that I have.
 A sensitivity that I have, very feminist, or gay, or, finally, a thinking that goes a little beyond the usual modes that are male/female, dominating/dominated, ...
-I stay very intimate, my music is very intimate."
-In the last few months of his life, he had begun working on an opera entitled Tchaïkovski, un réquiem Russe, which would have advanced the theory that famous romantic composer Pyotr Ilyich Tchaikovsky was ordered to commit suicide upon the revelation of his sexual preferences.
+I stay very intimate, my music is very intimate".
+In the last few months of his life, he had begun working on an opera entitled Tchaïkovski, un réquiem Russe, which would have advanced the theory that the composer Pyotr Ilyich Tchaikovsky was ordered to commit suicide upon the revelation of his sexual preferences.
 He announced the project to UNESCO music organisations and consulted Harry Halbreich for help with the libretto, but very little was completed in manuscript form and the opera was never staged.

 Friends and subsequent historians would comment on how Vivier led a somewhat bohemian lifestyle — he had numerous lovers and homoerotic affairs throughout his life, with the only ones of confirmed identity being Dani Olivieri and Christopher Coe.
 Vivier was especially attracted to the stereotypically muscular, leather-clad biker.
 He was known to have been interested in the lifestyles and theatrics of the Hells Angels motorcycle gang, and once wrote of his sadomasochist bent to a friend, "Violence is fascinating, erotic also.
-You can go each time one step further."
-He would say in an interview with Quebec LGBT magazine Le Berdache, "I no longer feel sorry for the fact that I am a faggot," reflecting the previous struggles and newfound confidence in accepting his sexuality.
+You can go each time one step further".
+He would say in an interview with Quebec LGBT magazine Le Berdache, "I no longer feel sorry for the fact that I am a faggot", reflecting the previous struggles and newfound confidence in accepting his sexuality.

-It's believed that Vivier was a carrier of the HIV virus at the time of his death, as Christopher Coe had tested positive for AIDS in the early 1980s, around the time the two were dating.
+It is believed that Vivier was a carrier of the HIV virus at the time of his death, as Christopher Coe had tested positive for AIDS in the early 1980s, around the time the two were dating.
 Philippe Poloni would say years later, "I think if Claude didn't die [of murder] he would have died of AIDS.
-I think his path was going that way."
+I think his path was going that way".
 Coe himself died from AIDS-related complications in 1994.